alligator609/Oop-Rehearse/README.md

 # Composition
 A kind of relationship that allows one class to contain another.
 Referred to as Has-A relationship: A Car has an Engine

+# Upcasting and Downcasting
+Upcasting: conversion from a derived class to a base class
+Downcasting: conversion from a base class to a derived class